efren-palacios/duellinks/_posts/deck-types/guides/2018-02-04-rez-guide-by-insano.md

 2) Special summon zombie from hand when Gozuki is sent to the graveyard by banishing a zombie from the graveyard other than Gozuki, once per turn.

-The first effect is important as you can send rez to the Graveyard if you only have spirit in hand/set (a trap which summons red eyes from Graveyard) in order to summon REZ next turn.
+The first effect is important as you can send REZ to the Graveyard if you only have spirit in hand/set (a trap which summons red eyes from Graveyard) in order to summon REZ next turn.
 Gozuki can also send a Zombie to the Graveyard such as {Samurai Skull} or {Bacon Saver}.

 Gozuki can send another Gozuki from Deck to the Graveyard and banish a non-Gozuki Zombie, triggering Gozuki's second effect, which allows Special Summoning REZ or another Zombie from the hand.
 This is an important swarming effect, which is crucial in REZ's deck.
 This effect can be pulled off in one turn if you send REZ to Graveyard using {Red-Eyes Insight} then banish REZ to summon REZ from hand using Gozuki’s effect, all in one turn even if you didn’t have any Zombie fodder before.